This post contains affiliate links, thank you SO much for supporting my site.

 In the Grogu snacks were gummy frogs, eggs and some Mandalorian sugar candy packets I found in the Valentines section.
 The tags I made and I have as a FREE DOWNLOAD for ya, hurray!
 I printed them on Avery 2 1/2 inch round stickers but you can print them on regular paper or do whatever you want with them.
 Once I printed them on the stickers I stuck them on slightly larger green circles and punched holes in them and tied them to the favor bags.

-15 pages of printables for your Mandalorian party including "This is the way banner", cupcake toppers, 8X10 prints and more, Grogu ear templates, party game instructions and more.
+17 pages of printables for your Mandalorian party including "This is the way banner", cupcake toppers, 8X10 prints and more, Grogu ear templates, party game instructions, favor tags and more.

 Next to the Grogu snacks I displayed this note to “Take a Toad for the Road” haha, I gave myself a few pats on the back for that one.
 For the bars of beskar I ordered some wrapping paper that looked a lot like beskar to me, wrapped boxes of candy and then finished it off by adding the symbol of the empire with vinyl.
 What do you think?